NAS graduate student Amy Gore

 The M.A. degree requires a total of 30 credit-hours.
 All students must take:

-- NAS 540, Theoretical Positions in Native American Studies (3 credits),
+- NASX 540, Theoretical Positions in Native American Studies (3 credits),

-- NAS 541, A Critical Approach to Native American Studies Methodologies (3 credits), and
+- NASX 541, A Critical Approach to Native American Studies Methodologies (3 credits), and

 - In addition to the courses listed below, students may also take 400-level courses in Native American Studies and in related disciplines.